(As an Amazon Associate, I earn from qualifying purchases.)

 World Class, not Bum-F*ck Iowa or someplace like that.

-This is not how a “world-class city of entertainment” behaves when bottom feeders come demanding attention.
+This is not how a “world-class city of entertainment” behaves when bottom-feeder sports teams demand attention.

 Thank goodness the NHL saw the light and understood the economics of new versus old.